Models

 agent.use(model.router({ routes: { simple: "anthropic/claude-haiku-4-5", medium: "anthropic/claude-sonnet-4-6", complex: "anthropic/claude-opus-4-6", }, classify: (ctx) => { if (ctx.messages.length <= 2) return "simple" if (ctx.toolDefs.length > 3) return "complex" return "medium" },}))For full details on model.router() and other built-in middleware, see the Built-in Middleware guide.

-import { Agent } from "agent-express"import { createGoogleGenerativeAI } from "@ai-sdk/google"
+import { Agent } from "agent-express"import { createAzure } from "@ai-sdk/azure"